Choose Health for Pets - Pet Health Advocate

 Understanding your lifestyle and the specific needs of different breeds will help you find the perfect companion.
 Be cautious with online ads; instead, seek out responsible breeders.

-In November 2024, ROYAL CANIN® took a significant step forward in advocating for the health and welfare of pets by forming the Choose Health coalition.
-This initiative brings together a select group of organizations, including the Fédération Cynologique Internationale (FCI),FOUR PAWS, the ICECDogs (International Collaborative on Extreme Conformations in Dogs), the Royal Veterinary College (RVC),the World Cat Congress (WCC) and the World Small Animal Veterinary Association (WSAVA).
-These key organizations are already actively engaged in addressing critical issues related to low welfare pet production practices and extreme conformation.

-Through the Choose Health coalition, we aim to leverage the collective knowledge, experience, and activities of our members to create a cohesive program that drives meaningful change for pet health and welfare, as well as the related ecosystem.
-By working together, we believe we can make a substantial impact on the future of pet health and create an environment where every cat and dog can thrive.

-Join us in our fight for a brighter future for cats and dogs
+Join us in our fight for a brighter future for our pets.